Anti-austerity protests in Greece as bank shutdown bites

 "If the Greek people want to have a humiliated prime minister, there are a lot of them out there.
 It won't be me," he said in an interview on Greek state television as one of the biggest rallies seen in Athens in years was taking place.

-The show of defiance came at the end of a day that started with stunned Greeks waking up to shuttered banks, long supermarket lines and overwhelming uncertainty over their future in the euro zone.
+The show of defiance came at the end of a day that started with stunned Greeks waking up to face shuttered banks, long supermarket lines and overwhelming uncertainty over Greece's future in the euro zone.

-European leaders and policymakers, wrong-footed by Tsipras's shock announcement of the referendum in the early hours of Saturday morning, warned that it would be a plebiscite on Greece's future as a member of the single currency.
+European leaders and policy makers, wrong-footed by Tsipras' shock announcement of the referendum in the early hours of Saturday morning, warned that it would be a plebiscite on Greece's future as a member of the single currency.

-With Greece hours away from defaulting on a 1.6 billion euro loan from the International Monetary Fund, European commission President Jean-Claude Juncker made a last-minute offer to Athens in a bid to reach a bailout agreement, European Union and Greek government sources said.
+With Greece hours away from defaulting on a 1.6 billion euro loan from the International Monetary Fund, the crisis has escalated quickly.

-Under the offer, Prime Minister Alexis Tsipras would have to send written acceptance by Tuesday, in time for an emergency meeting of the Eurogroup of euro zone finance ministers, and agree to campaign in favour of the bailout in the July 5 referendum.

-There was little sign that Tsipras would drop his repeated rejections of the bailout offer, however, with a Greek official saying the prime minister would be voting "no".

-Ratings agency Standard and Poor's cut Greece's sovereign debt rating one notch further into junk levels to CCC- on Monday, saying there was a 50 percent probability it would leave the euro zone.
+Ratings agency Standard and Poor's cut Greece's sovereign debt rating one notch further into junk levels to CCC-, saying there was a 50 percent probability it would leave the euro zone.

 Drugmakers said they would continue to ship medicines to Greece in coming weeks despite unpaid bills, but warned that supplies could soon be in jeopardy without emergency action.

 The breakdown of talks has pushed the European Union and euro zone into uncharted terrain.
-The Athens stock exchange was closed, but financial markets elsewhere fell on fears that Greece could be heading out of the euro.
+The Athens stock exchange was closed like the banks, but other financial markets fell on fears that Greece could be heading out of the euro.

 The blue-chip Euro STOXX 50 .STOXX50E index fell more than 4 percent, with bank shares down sharply [.EU] .SX7E.
 By midday, all three major U.S. stock indexes were down more than 1 percent. [.N]